 1. Install Silent Hill 2

-Both the North American and European versions of the game are compatible to use with the Silent Hill 2 Widescreen Fix.
+Read this step fully before installing the game.
+Both the North American and European versions of the game are compatible to use with the Silent Hill 2 Widescreen Fix and accompanied fix packages.

 Follow the CD installation instructions to install Silent Hill 2 on your Windows computer.